What if I am in the armed forces and working overseas?

 You can find a brief guide to the taxation of crown servants abroad on GOV.UK.

-Most people who work in the UK pay National Insurance contributions (NIC) in addition to paying tax.
+Most people who work in the UK pay National Insurance contributions (NIC) in addition to paying tax on their earned income.
 If you leave the UK to work abroad for the armed forces, you are likely to continue paying UK NIC because of who you work for.

 However, you will need to check if you have to pay social security in the country where you are working.

-If the other country is party to a social security agreement with the UK, this is likely to say that you do not need to pay social security in the country where you are working, but it may be necessary to apply for a certificate from the NIC&EO International Caseworker to show this.
+If the other country has a social security agreement with the UK, this is likely to say that you do not need to pay social security in the country where you are working, but it may be necessary to apply for a certificate from the NIC&EO International Caseworker to show this.

-If the other country is not party to a social security agreement with the UK, you may have to pay social security in the other country as well as the UK.
+If the other country does not have a social security agreement with the UK, you may have to pay social security in the other country as well as the UK.

-You can find more information on National Insurance if you go abroad, including for members of the armed forces, on GOV.UK.
+You can find more information on NIC if you go abroad, including for members of the armed forces, on GOV.UK.

 Your social security position may be more complicated if you were recruited overseas and/or have never set foot in the UK – you may need to seek professional advice.